Pivotal Greenplum: All Versions

 - Indicate any articles that you have already read and any troubleshooting steps that you have already taken.

 - Indicate the impact and scope of this issue on your database cluster.
 Is the whole cluster down or just part of it?
 Is one application failing or are all the applications failing?
 Properly conveying the impact and scope of the problem will help Pivotal Support to focus on the specific issue quickly.

 - List the software and the full version of the numbers (x.y.z) being used.
 In case of Greenplum/HAWQ, a "SELECT VERSION()" from the psql prompt would be needed.

 - Indicate if this is a Dev / QA / production environment.

 - Provide any relevant details about the environment in which the problem is occurring.
 For example, how many servers and segments are there in the cluster?
 Have any changes been done in the OS / Database code?

 - If possible, provide step-by-step instructions on how Pivotal Support can reproduce the problem that you are experiencing.

 - Include the exact message for any errors that you are seeing.
 Either copy and paste the message or take a screenshot of it.

-- You can also upload gpmt that will gather most of the details about the database cluster along with database logs.
+- You can also upload gpmt that will gather most of the details about the database cluster along with the database logs.

-- When sending text and logs to Pivotal, please attach them to the ticket instead of copy and pasting them into the ticket.
+- When sending text and logs to Pivotal, please attach them to the ticket instead of copying and pasting them into the ticket.
 Our ticket system has a limit on the size of posts and will truncate large logs and text output.